terrierteam/pyterrier_ance/README.md

 ## Documents longer than Passages

-If your documents are longer than passages, you should apply passaging to them before indexing:
+If your documents are longer than passages, you should apply passaging to them before indexing, and max passage (say) during retrieval:

 ```python